 The Pandemic has certainly taken a toll on online payments.
 With more and more individuals moving to the digital means for processing payments, cyber threats have made their way.

-With an increase in individuals paving on social media to maintain their timely entertainment, there is also an adverse increase of incidents like cyber-attacks, spyware, phishing emails, and so on.
+With an increase in individuals browsing social media websites for entertainment, there is also an adverse increase of incidents like cyber-attacks, spyware, phishing emails, and so on.

 According to a survey of Indian consumers by FIS in April 2021, 34% of participants reported financial fraud over past 12 months.
 This figure rises to 41% for those in the age group of 25-29 years.